MIAMI GARDENS, Fla. -- And the Crimson Tide just keeps rolling on.

 Not that it made a lot of difference.

-Alabama's defense forced another Irish punt, and the Tide proceeded to score on its third consecutive possession, pretty much taking the suspense of how the evening would turn out.
+Alabama's defense forced another Irish punt, and the Tide proceeded to score on its third consecutive possession.

-NOTES: Alabama's three national titles over four seasons is the most successful championship run since Nebraska earned titles in 1994, '95 and '97.
+NOTES: Alabama's three national titles over four seasons is the most successful championship run since Nebraska earned championships in 1994, '95 and '97.
 The Cornhuskers shared the 1997 crown with Michigan. ...
+Alabama's back-to-back titles are the first for the Tide outright since it won the 1964 and '65 crowns and first by any team since Nebraska in 1994 and '95.
+The Tide was the consensus choice for No. 1 in 1979 after sharing the top spot in the 1978 poll with USC. ...
 The SEC claimed its seventh consecutive title.
 Florida was the national champ in 2006, LSU in 2007, Florida again in 2008, Alabama in 2009, Auburn in 2010, and Alabama in 2011 and now 2012. ...
 Alabama finished the first half with 153 yards rushing, over 60 more than the average Notre Dame allowed per game in the regular season. ...
 Alabama's rushing yardage also exceeded what the Irish managed in total yardage over the first two periods.
 Notre Dame had 93 total yards at the break, with 77 coming in the second quarter. ...
 When the Irish finally scored, they ended the Tide's streak of shutout football in national championship play at 108 minutes, 7 seconds (6:15 vs. Texas in 2009, 60 vs. LSU last year, and 41:52 vs. Notre Dame).